Mindy Gledhill: Rabbit Hole

 Gledhill's most recent album, released on January 25, 2019.
-The album was based on her leaving the Church of Jesus Christ of Latter-day Saints after researching the church's history.
+The album was based on her leaving the LDS after researching the church's history.

 Kaskade appearances

 Gledhill is featured as a guest vocalist on Kaskade's song, "Eyes", the first single from his album Fire & Ice which hit No. 1 on Billboard Dance Airplay and No. 17 on Billboard 200.
 The album was nominated for a GRAMMY for Best Dance/Electronica Album.
 She also appears in the music video for "Eyes".

 She also provided guest vocals on three tracks on Kaskade's 2010 album Dynasty including "Say It's Over", "Call Out" and "All That You Give".
 "Call Out" and "All That You Give" eventually were released as singles.
 The album reached No. 104 on Billboard 200 and No. 4 on Billboard Dance Airplay.
 It also earned Kaskade nominations for "Best American DJ", "Best Producer", and "Best Full Length DJ Mix" at the 2009 IDMA's.